Privacy Policy

 • Encryption at rest: DynamoDB uses AWS-managed encryption; S3 buckets use server-side encryption (AWS-managed keys in our infrastructure code).

 • Project credentials: In production and QA, stored secrets are encrypted with AWS KMS before persistence; decryption is performed only server-side for authorized operations (e.g. dispatching a run).
-Plaintext secrets are not returned to the browser — the API exposes masked values only.
+Credential values are never returned to the browser, not even as a masked value.

 • Development / test builds may use alternative encryption or test keys; do not use production secrets in non-production environments.